 On-Demand Group X Videos

 Access a selection of recorded virtual Group X classes on our YouTube channel anytime that fits your schedule.
-New videos will be uploaded regularly.
+New videos are uploaded regularly.

 IN-PERSON GROUP X